catherinefxia/ucsd-cse8a-w20.github.io/index.md

 </table>

 <a id="b:disc"></a>
-<h3>Discussion</h3>
+<h3>Discussion Sections</h3>

 Discussion sections will demo tools and answer questions about the programming assignment specifications in weeks 1, 2, 4, 6, 8, and 10.
-In weeks 3, 5, 7, and
-9, discussion will be for tests.
+Attendance is highly recommended but not required.
+In weeks 3, 5, 7, and 9, discussion will be for tests.
 In the test weeks, you must attend the section for which you're enrolled.
 In the other weeks, you can attend either section.

 <table class="table table-striped">
 <thead>